kumleshkurre/aws-ami-webserver-deployment/README.md

 ## 📌 Definition

-**Amazon Machine Image (AMI)** ek pre-configured template hota hai jisme Operating System, installed software, application configuration aur permissions included hote hain.
-AMI ka use karke hum same configuration ke EC2 instances easily aur quickly launch kar sakte hain.
+Amazon Machine Image (AMI) is a pre-configured template that includes an operating system, installed software, application configurations, and permissions.
+AMIs are used to quickly and easily launch Amazon EC2 instances with the same configuration.hain.

 > **Simple words:**
 > **AMI = EC2 instance ka ready-made image (OS + Software + Settings)**